djsavaliya/name-generator/README.md

-# first
+# Name Generator

-A new Flutter application.
+A Flutter application that generates infinte list of combinations of two words and also lets you save your favourite ones.

 ## Getting Started